 For each exam, a practice exam is available in the text.
 I recommend that before the actual exam, you administer one of the exams to yourself, giving yourself only 25 minutes.
-Then grade your exam (answers will be posted on this group).
+Then grade your exam (solutions are in your text).
 This will allow you to find what material, if any, you need to work on some more.
-Consult myself or the TA, or simply do more exercises of the type you need to improve on until you feel you have mastered this material.
+Consult myself or the TAs, or simply do more exercises of the type you need to improve on until you feel you have mastered this material.

-This will be a very manageable class IF you simply keep up with the material, regularly practice by doing exercises, and ask for help as soon as you need it.
+This will be a very manageable class IF you simply keep up with the material, regularly practice by doing exercises, and ask for help as soon as you need it

 Many students end up getting grades much worse than they expect because they do not follow the above advice.
 The material looks easy when you read through it or watch someone else work a proof or truth table, and many students then think "That looks easy, I'll be able to do that on a test."
 But as some students learn the hard way, watching someone do it is a lot easier than doing it yourself.
 Furthermore, the exams are long.
 Purposefully long.
 Most students do not finish them.
 The only way to get to the point where you can do the problems quickly and accurately is to do a lot of practice.
-[Amazingly, I give people this advice every time I teach this class, and every time a large chunk of students still fall into exactly these traps.]
+[Amazingly, all instructors for this course give people this advice every time it is taught, and every time a large chunk of students still fall into exactly these traps.]